ImCityHunter/wbdv-s2020-RestaurantManagementSystem-FinalProject/README.md

 ## Testing Information

 #### Sample Accounts for front end
+`Anonymous users`: even without logging in, the url will be redirected to `/customer`, but is not allowed to make any orders <br/>
 `customer`: username: customer, password: customer, type: customer <br />
 `restuarnt`: username: foodmax, password: foodmax, type: restaurant <br />
 specific information about an individual can be found in our backend <br />